dbgcode/objective-c-style-guide/README.md

 if (isAwesome == true) {} // Never do this.
 ```

-If the name of a `BOOL` property is expressed as an adjective, the property can omit the “is” prefix but specifies the conventional name for the get accessor, for example:
+If the name of a `BOOL` property is expressed as an adjective, the property can omit the    is    prefix but specifies the conventional name for the get accessor, for example:

 ```objc
 @property (assign, getter=isEditable) BOOL editable;